 You may nominate a reversionary beneficiary when you first open your Account.
 In the application form we ask if you want to nominate a reversionary beneficiary.

 Can I change a reversionary beneficiary nomination?

-You can change or cancel a reversionary beneficiary nomination later by completing a new Reversionary Beneficiary Nomination form available by contacting us.
+You can change or cancel a reversionary beneficiary nomination later by contacting us.